 I am a research assistant at Cai Lab.
 I got my bachelor’s degree from Peking University, China, where I majored in physics and minored in economics.
 In the lab, I am currently working on an fMRI data project and exploring more interests in neuroscience.
 In my spare time, I like reading and hanging out with friends, exploring coffee shops, delicious foods, and mountains.

 I am a research assistant in the Cai Lab.
 Before I became a member of the lab, I was working as a machine learning engineer in the industry, focused specifically on natural language processing.
 During the time, I also learned mental health/educational counseling practice.
 Currently, I am working on the spontaneous thought encoding and decoding model of fMRI data, with the hope of developing diagnostic biomarkers.
-I plan to pursue doctoral education in clinical psychology in the future and study the maltreatment or neglect of children and teenagers.
 Besides working, I like playing basketball, reading novels, writing, and spend time with my friends.

 Part-time Research Assistant